BestTimesToVisit.com Logo

 culture

-Dress modestly when visiting religious sites like the Jumeirah Mosque or any of the city's many souks.
-This means covering your shoulders and knees; a light scarf is a lifesaver for women wanting to cover their hair for entry.
-It's a sign of respect and will help you blend in more authentically.
+Dress modestly, especially when visiting religious sites like the Jumeirah Mosque or during Ramadan.
+Think shoulders and knees covered.
+It's a sign of respect and will help you blend in more, making interactions smoother.

 money